 Ultrasonic surgery unit to precisely sculpt bone

-We have an ultrasonic surgical device the doctors use for sculpting bone during bone grafting procedures.
+We have an ultrasonic surgical device Dr. Levine uses for sculpting bone during bone grafting procedures.
 The device generates a controlled microvibration that precisely carves bone but does not affect any of the surrounding soft tissues.
 This is a more accurate and less invasive method than bone modification performed with traditional surgical implements.

 The “Sinus Lift” Bone Graft for Upper Back Teeth